Video Streaming Thinking: VideoLLMs Can Watch and Think Simultaneously: Related Work

 \subsubsection{Streaming Video Understanding.}

 Streaming video understanding processes continuous visual inputs of indeterminate length.
 Unlike offline methods, the lack of global sampling and restricted context windows poses significant challenges for VideoLLMs.
 Some existing methods attempt to retain extended video information within limited context lengths through real-time visual token compression~\cite{song2024moviechat, chen2024videollm, qian2024streaming, yao2025timechat, zengstreamforest,anonymous2026streamingvlm}.
-Others incorporate external memory mechanisms to recall historical information via query-relevant retrieval~\cite{zhang2025flash,qian2025dispider,distreaming,yang2025streammem}.
+For instance, rLiVS reduces streaming token redundancy by recurrently pruning attention-uninformative visual tokens, echoing broader attention-reuse strategies for efficient visual processing~\cite{dorovatas2026recurrent,yin2026mstar}.
+Others incorporate external memory mechanisms to recall historical information via similarity ranking~\cite{zhang2025flash,qian2025dispider,distreaming,yang2025streammem}.
 However, these methods rely on static heuristics, lacking autonomous memory management and the ability to perform complex, multi-step reasoning.
-To bridge this gap, we propose \textit{\textbf{V}ideo \textbf{S}treaming \textbf{T}hinking}~(VST), which introduces an online thinking process that evolves with the video stream.
+To bridge this gap, recent studies have introduced streaming and long-context reasoning methods into video understanding~\cite{wen2026eventmemagent,wang2026think}.
+Along this line, this paper proposes \textit{\textbf{V}ideo \textbf{S}treaming \textbf{T}hinking}~(VST), which introduces an online thinking process that evolves with the video stream.
 By coupling autonomous memory management with in-depth instruction analysis, VST enables models to transcend short-range perception and achieve robust streaming intelligence.